SharePoint Add-ins (SharePoint App) - Part One

 1. SharePoint Add-ins are stand-alone components implemented to solve specific requirements and can be added on multiple sites.

 2. SharePoint Add-in code never runs in SharePoint.
-All custom code is either executed in client machine or in cloud or in another server depending upon which type of SharePoint Add-ins we are implementing.
+All custom code is either executed in the client machine or in the cloud or in another server depending upon which type of SharePoint Add-ins we are implementing.

-5. In SharePoint 2013 everything is Add-ins/App means features in SharePoint like List, Libraries etc.
+5. In SharePoint 2013 everything is Add-ins/App means features in SharePoint like List, Libraries, etc.

-7. App Catlog
+7. App Catalog

 Types of SharePoint Add-ins